Sideswipe Automobile Car Accident Cases

 A National Highway Traffic Safety Administration (NHTSA) study found that “drifting” is a major contributor to sideswipe accidents.
 The NHTSA states that drifting might happen when a car moves at a slight angle to the lane and the driver fails to correct his or her course.

 In extreme cases, the driver fails to correct in time to avoid a collision.”
 In many cases, the collision that follows is a sideswipe accident.

 Usually, a car wreck is caused by the negligence or recklessness of one or more drivers involved in the crash.
 Under Georgia law, the party that caused a car accident – or their insurance company – must pay the costs and damages that arise from it.
 This includes medical expenses, lost income, pain and suffering and damages to the family for a wrongful death.

 Insurance firms are in business to make a profit.
 Some may be reluctant to pay appropriate claims for severe injuries suffered in a sideswipe car accident.
 In such cases, an experienced car accident attorney such as one from The Millar Law Firm can help with obtaining money you need and deserve.
 This may require negotiating with the insurance carrier or taking legal action, such as pursuing a personal injury or wrongful death lawsuit.

-If you have been injured in a sideswipe car accident in Georgia, the experienced Atlanta sideswipe accident lawyers at The Millar Law Firm can help you obtain money to assist with medical expenses, lost income, and pain and suffering.
+If you have been injured in a sideswipe car accident in Georgia, the experienced sideswipe lawyers at The Millar Law Firm can help you obtain money to assist with medical expenses, lost income, and pain and suffering.
 Call us now at 404-620-4301 or fill out our online contact form for a free evaluation of your case.